brndnmtthws/brndn-io/content/posts/defining-success/index.md

 achieving fame and fortune, he found himself questioning the meaning of life and the value of his accomplishments.
 Ultimately, Tolstoy found greater fulfillment not in accolades or possessions, but in simple living, spiritual growth, and his relationships with others.
-His journey is a powerful reminder that external success often fails to satisfy our deeper needs for meaning and connection.
+What sticks with me is that he got everything he was supposed to want and still felt hollow.

 What most people truly want, I believe, is to be surrounded by people they love and who love them back, and to know they made a positive difference in those